Doval-Yi talks proposed amidst India-China stand off

 During the talks between the military commanders, it was emphasised that there should be a de-escalation.
 While both sides have agreed in principle to dis-engage, there has been very little that has happened on the ground.

 It may be recalled that the NSA had held a being in Beijing in July 2017 amidst the tense stand off at Doklam.
-The meeting between the two Special Representatives was held on the sidelines of the meting of senior security officials of the BRICS.
+The meeting between the two Special Representatives was held on the sidelines of the meeting of senior security officials of the BRICS.
 The Special Representative talks are being held since 2003.
 Although there has not been much headway since 2003, if the two sides finalise the framework for settling the boundary dispute, then it would be followed by the actual demarcation of the border on the map.